 - Alignment of stakeholders and the investors– is there complete alignment amongst all stakeholders?
 Are the investors well versed in insurance and actively engaged (aka “smart money” partners) or just passive capital contributors?
-What is their appetite to participate in future funding rounds and introductions to possible ecosystem partners/clients or additional investors?
+What is their appetite to participate in future funding rounds and capacity for introductions to possible ecosystem partners/clients or additional investors?

 - Risks and Mitigants – have all threats and risks (including execution risks) and Mitigants been identified and addressed via a SWOT analysis?
 Who are the ecosystem participants and possible co-dependencies?
 What are the contingency plans that are in place to support changes in the strategic direction of the company if things do not go as planned?